syntasso/kratix-marketplace/app-as-a-service/README.md

 - adds Vault Agent injector annotations so credentials are rendered to `/vault/secrets/pg-db.env`
 - wraps application startup with a launcher that reads those credentials into env vars before starting the original image entrypoint/cmd
 - runs a small reloader sidecar that restarts the app container when the credential file rotates
+- blocks in `wait-db-ready` until the PostgreSQL request reports `Reconciled=True`, `WorksSucceeded=True`, and Vault connection fields in status, then runs `vault-configure`

 The configure pipeline resolves the image entrypoint/cmd from the registry so the wrapper can preserve normal startup behavior.